akruszewski/gibl/manuscript/chapter4.md

 We use a new procedure `tcp-addresses` that returns an IP address and a port number, given an input port.

+TODO: Talk a little bit about dead lock, and Racket set operations being atomic

 #### 4.2.1.3.
 Server implementation

 Now we have these two generic procedures for server: `accept-and-handle` and `serve`.